 - Investment in our employees.
 We promote continuous efforts to learn, improve and implement best practices to better address the needs of our customers.

 - Interdependence of providers.
 Our providers are interdependent, each with an integral part to play in the recovery of our customers.
 What we provide together is greater than that which any of us can provide alone.

 - A new vision of communities.
 We believe that communities should be characterized by tolerance, appreciation of diversity, creativity and adaptability to the emerging and changing needs of its members.

 MHRS was formed in 1969, after Ohio lawmakers passed legislation creating community mental health boards.
-Over the years, many boards received additional responsibilities, forming what became known as alcohol, drug addiction, and mental health services (ADAMHS) boards.
+Over the years, MHRS and other boards received additional responsibilities, forming what are known now as alcohol, drug addiction, and mental health services (ADAMHS) boards.

 Today, MHRS works alongside contracted provider agencies to ensure that strong mental health and addiction services are available for residents who need them.
 We conduct research into community needs; plan, fund, and evaluate the services and programs that agencies provide; and monitor the outcomes of those services so that our communities remain strong and good places to live, work, and play.